 Nathanael Johnson was a journalism graduate student when he contributed written and audio pieces to California, including a squeamishly funny radio feature on the "killer beetles" in the prep lab at the Museum of Vertebrate Zoology.
 An insightful writer on the environment, he has written on pig farming for Harpers and a brave and informative series on GMOs for Grist.

 John Judis was the founding editor of The Eastbay Voice, which we produced in his garage.
-Later a colleague at In These Times, John went on to a career as a well-respected political writer of books and articles, including one he wrote for me at California on Schwartzenegger.
-He was one of the editors caught up in the debacle at The New Republic.
+Later a colleague at In These Times, John went on to a career as a well-respected political writer of numerous books and articles, including one he wrote for me at California on Schwartzenegger.

 Maxine Hong Kingston sat next to me at a Mother Jones event in the 1980s to support Salmon Rushdie and it took me awhile to realize that she was the author of the groundbreaking book, Woman Warriors, which I'd found so inspiring.
 Later, we featured her in the centennial issue of California with her high school buddy, artist Rupert Garcia.